 Knives – An Essential Tool for the Sea Angler

-Knives are essential in sea fishing, and in the vast majority of fishing trips an angler will use a knife at some point, either to cut and present a wide range of bait, or to fillet any fish which have been caught and are being retained to cook and eat.
+Knives are essential in sea fishing as they are widely used to cut and prepare bait and gut and fillet fish which are being retained to eat.
 However, there is a tendency for anglers to neglect the importance of knives, with anglers often purchasing a knife and then keeping it in the tackle box for years, completely oblivious to how blunt their knife has become.
 Furthermore, many newly purchased knives can be surprisingly blunt and may need to be sharpened prior to use.
-As this article will discuss, using a blunt or substandard knife does not just result in poorly filleted fish and substandard bait, but can also be dangerous.
+As this article will discuss, using a blunt knife does not just result in poorly filleted fish and substandard bait, but can also be dangerous.

 Related article: Legal Issues of Carrying Knives for Fishing

 Types of Knife

 The main uses of a knife are bait preparation and fish filleting.
 While some baits such as ragworm and lugworm can be presented on the hook whole, other baits such as mackerel, bluey, herring, large peeler crab and squid will need to be cut to size before an angler can use them.
-Mackerel, for example, can be cut into very small strips to make bait for species such as dab, or presented as large flappers for conger eels or shark species – but whichever size is used a sharp, high quality knife will be necessary to prepare the bait.
-In terms of filleting fish that have been caught a knife is obviously essential, and many anglers fillet fish at the shore with a knife that the angler has taken with them, rather than take the fish home to fillet there with a kitchen knife.
+Mackerel, for example, can be cut into very small strips to make bait for species such as dab, or presented as large flappers for conger eels or shark species.
+Whichever size is used a sharp, high quality knife will be necessary to prepare the bait.
+In terms of filleting fish that have been caught a knife is obviously essential, and many anglers fillet fish at the shore with a knife that the angler has taken with them, rather than take the fish home to fillet there.
 The reason for this is that filleting a fish at the shore means that the guts and head can be throw back into the sea, avoiding the need to dispose smelly fish guts at home and allowing the unwanted biomass of the fish to be consumed by other sea creatures.